apache/paimon/docs/content/project/contributing.md

 #### 1. Is the Contribution Well-Described?

 Check whether the contribution is sufficiently well-described to support a good review.
 Trivial changes and fixes do not need a long description.
-If the implementation is exactly according to a prior discussion on Issue or the development mailing list, only a short reference to that discussion is needed.
+If the implementation is exactly according to a prior discussion on issue or the development mailing list, only a short reference to that discussion is needed.

 If the implementation is different from the agreed approach in the consensus discussion, a detailed description of